This website is intended for use by patients and caregivers in the US only.

 PALYNZIQ Co-Pay Assistance Program

-– Eligible patients will receive 3 fills of auto-injectable epinephrine per year at no additional cost
+Eligible patients will receive up to 3 fills of auto-injectable epinephrine per year at no additional cost

 The PALYNZIQ Risk Evaluation and Mitigation Strategy (REMS)

-The purpose of this is to ensure that you have been fully informed of the risk of anaphylaxis associated with taking PALYNZIQ, and that you understand this risk before you start treatment.
+This ensures that you know about the risk of anaphylaxis when taking PALYNZIQ, and that you know about this risk before you start treatment.

 Your clinic team can tell you more about the PALYNZIQ REMS and help you enroll.